ocp-workshop-wf/bootcamp/module5/README.md

 | **Use Case Fit**              | Great for OpenShift CI/CD pipelines     | Great for cloud-native CI systems like Tekton, GitHub Actions |

-  > Both S2I and Koniko offer Dockerfile-less image creation.
-While S2I is tailored for OpenShift with native support and scripting hooks, Koniko leverages Cloud Native Buildpacks for broader platform compatibility and better caching.
+  > Both S2I and Kaniko offer Dockerfile-less image creation.
+While S2I is tailored for OpenShift with native support and scripting hooks, Kaniko leverages Cloud Native Buildpacks for broader platform compatibility and better caching.

  > It uses `Assemble` script vs `Run` from Docker and `Run` vs `CMD` from Docker.